porky3n/FED_Assignment_1_Jason_Wang/README.md

 - Coaching Levels Details
 - Assessment

 - **Sign Up Form:** There are input validations for email and phone number.
-If user keys in phone number that is not 8 digits, starts with 6,8 or 9, error message will show when user press submit.
+If user keys in phone number that is not 8 digits, starts with 6,8 or 9, "Invalid Phone Number" error message will show when user press submit.
+If user keys in email with no "@" and ".com", "Invalid Email" error message shows.
 Only when all blanks are filled, vald inputs, then Success Message will show when user press submit.

 - Footer